The curling landscape traditionally experiences major changes after an Olympic Games.

 Cameron splits after three years

-Manitoba's Kate Cameron, Taylor McDonald and Mackenzie Elias won't be returning together for the 2026-27 season after three years spent together.
-Briane Harris, also a part of the team breaking up, just joined the team this season.
+Manitoba's Kate Cameron, Taylor McDonald and Mackenzie Elias won't be returning together for the 2026-27 season after three years together.
+Briane Harris, who's also stepping back from the side, just joined the team this season.

 Feb.
 17